judka-uriel/uriel-book/uriel_en.md

 Just as Herod's menorah with animal images was non-kosher, so too is Rabinovich's menorah non-kosher.
-Although it bears no animal images, the ruscist and collaborator Rabinovich is an immoral monster as Herod, who defiled the Temple with his filthy hands.
+Although it bears no animal images, the ruscist and collaborator Rabinovich is a moral deviant as Herod, who defiled the Temple with his filthy hands.
 His golden menorah, like the golden calf, was cast in flagrant violation of the laws of the Torah.
-He alone sponsored his own glorification, thereby flaunting his egotism, instead of collecting a half-shekel from everyone — just as the oil for kindling the *ner tamid* is accepted from all benei Yisrael (Shemot [27:20](https://www.sefaria.org/Exodus.27.20)). -->
+He alone sponsored his own glorification, thereby flaunting his egoism, instead of collecting a half-shekel from everyone — just as the oil for kindling the *ner tamid* is accepted from all bnei Yisrael (Shemot [27:20](https://www.sefaria.org/Exodus.27.20)). -->

 Just as even idolaters were formerly permitted to bring sacrifices in the Temple